Are You a Victim of Your Mental Chatter?

 Spinning Mind can Drive You Nuts

-It is this situation that forces people to look for a safety outlet in shouting, throwing tantrum, smoking, drinking, compulsive eating, drugs or any other such act.
+This is the situation when you are literally an explosive device waiting to be triggered at the slightest provocation.
+You are no less dangerous than a loaded gun with a trembling finger at the trigger.
+It is this situation that forces people to look for a safety outlet in shouting, throwing tantrum, smoking, drinking, compulsive eating, taking drugs or narcotics and so on.
 All these are coping mechanisms that no one considers healthy, but even the wisest soul would find difficult not to fall for.
-Often people spend hours possessed by negative and destructive inner dialogues.
+Often people spend hours possessed by negative and destructive mental broadcast.

-At its core all stress and tension is obsessive mental talking.
-Negative events provide trigger for it.
+At the core, stress is nothing but inappropriate obsessive mental talk triggered by negative events.
 If you don't handle it carefully it soon gets out of control and possesses you like a ghost.
 The best place for this mental Ginny is inside the bottle, not out of it.
-Once out, it creates trouble for you and everyone around you.
+Once out, it is a trouble for you and everyone around you.

-There is no other bully bigger than this chattering monkey right inside your head.
 It feeds on your fears, insecurities, and vulnerability.
 It also feeds on your wrong attitudes and faulty belief and value system.

 So learn to fortify yourself emotionally if you want stay on the path of sanity, happiness and progress.

 When you recognize that there is a voice in your head that pretends to be you and never stops speaking, you are awakening out of your unconscious identification with the stream of thinking.
 When you notice that voice, you realize that who you are is not the voice — the thinker — but the one who is aware of it.